JadeOfMaar/RationalResources/Extras/RationalResourcesNuclearFamily/README_PlasmaFamily.md

 ### Nerd Stuff
 Idealized ratios (namely for Hydrogen) of afterburner resource to fusion fuel by gear.
 Reference engine spec is 350 kN @ 35000 sec for 1 kg/sec of fusion fuel resource consumption.
 These ratios may be subject to change later.
+Gear number is the thrust multiplier and Isp divider.

 | Gear | Afterburn (kg/sec) | Hydrogen (ratio) | Water (ratio) |
 | -- | -- | -- | -- |